Hillpro/WinEvo/docs/action-authoring.md

 1. Open an issue describing the need.
 2. Add the operation to `WinEvo.Actions.Operations` as a class implementing `IActionOperation`.
-3. Add its schema to `actions/schemas/action.schema.json`.
+3. Add its id to the enum in `actions/schemas/action.schema.json`.
+4. Register the operation in `OperationCatalog.Default()`.
-4. Submit a PR.
+5. Submit a PR.
 This is the trusted-code boundary; expect review on security, undo correctness, and dry-run support.